ModuleSpace/ModuleSpaceRapid/README.md

 Dev:
 - Start dev with ```npm run dev```

-This will automatically detect Changes in your Code and restart the Server in case of a Change.
+Note that the server will automatically restart on code changes.

 Build:
 - Build the project: ```npm run build```